igokoro/cwac-security/PERMS.md

 apps on common markets, like the Play Store.

-When the user installs App C, the user is not informed about the request for the custom permission, because that permission has not yet been defined.
+When the user installs App C, the user is not informed about the request for the custom permission, presumably because that permission has not yet been defined.
 If the user later installs App A, App C is not retroactively granted the permission, and so App C's attempts to use the secured component fail.